May all students apply for financial assistance?

 I have other children applying to or attending tuition-charging institutions.
 Must I also apply for financial assistance from those schools?

 Yes.
 We assume that a family applying for assistance from Chesapeake Academy will apply for financial assistance from all tuition charging institutions their other children may be attending.
 If another school does not have a financial assistance program, please note on the FACTS application.

 Only one parent works outside the home.
 Must both parents be employed to receive financial assistance from Chesapeake Academy?

-In general, yes, if all children in the family are in school.
+In general, yes, if all children in the family are school age.
 We also realize, however, that circumstances may make it impossible or very difficult for both parents to work outside the home in specific cases.
 Explaining such circumstances on the FACTS application, and describing the non-working spouse’s plans for eventual employment, are important.
 The school may impute income for a non-working parent.

 I have decided to attend college/graduate school while my child is at Chesapeake Academy.
 Will it affect my financial assistance?